TrendingTechnology/larua/README.md

 # Theme requirements
 - Canitia Jr **requires** Ghost version **1.20.0** to install and work as intended.
-- Enable the Ghost API in the Ghost settings panel -> Labs -> Ghost API for the full featureset.
+- Enable the Ghost API in the Ghost settings panel -> Labs -> Ghost API for the full featureset (although it's likely on by default if you run the latest version).

 # Release
 This theme is currently marked 'stable'.
 Unless a new Ghost update introduces major new features or rewrites it's about as stable as can be ;).

 # Use
-- Download the package from the releases page and extract in your Ghost' 'content/theme' folder
+- Download the package from the releases page
-- Restart your Ghost instance to see the new theme and apply it.
+- Go to your Ghost-panel and to the Design-tab
+- Upload the theme .zip
+- Activate the theme

 # Tested on:
 The theme is tested on Microsoft Edge (Creators Update), Google Chrome 64.0.3282.119, Firefox 58.0, Firefox Nightly 60 (28-jan-2018).